xXlubimyarbuzyXx/jeHub/README.md

-JeHub and jh api is made by me lmfao
+JeHub and jh api is made by me lmfao.
+And im also very good at developing cheats ;D

 Supports:
 Pet Fighters Simulator,